 Canberra is a having a moment — and we suggest you check it out for yourself.
 Maybe it’s the colder winters (relative to the rest of Australia), but in recent years Canberra locals have been focusing on great coffee and fine food, using local produce and drawing on the many multicultural influences which spring from the character of the Canberra community.
 Combine the fine food with epic national capital buildings, big dollops of outdoor adventure around the lake, and amazing experiences of nature at your doorstep, and you have the ingredients that make Canberra so unique.
 Is your interest piqued?
-If so, our local Canberra tour guides have shared their best tips on what to see and do in the city.
+If so, here are our tips on what to see and do in the city.

 Whether it’s walking, jogging or cycling you’re into, Canberra’s lakeside and parkland paths invite a reconnection with the land, water and sky.
 The early morning or late afternoon are the best times to catch the light dancing off the surrounding peaks, reflections on the lake, or to glimpse the fleeting colours of local birdlife.
 Pick up a free map of the cycle paths around the lake or the National Capital Authorities “Lake Burley Griffin Walk” map and guide at the Regatta Point Visitors Centre.

 Make a deviation from the lakeside path to wander through Reconciliation Place from Questacon to the National Portrait Gallery.
 The still-unfolding story of Australia is showcased here both literally and in symbolic form through ancient and recent stories of the First Nations people, their enduring connection to country, and their struggle for rights.
 The artworks and stories start near the National Library.
 Pause as you circle around a small hill and continue on the path toward the High Court.
 You should take a quick look at the stories about the artworks before you go to introduce yourself to their hidden meanings.